micropython/micropython/docs/reference/constrained.rst

 The Python funcitons `eval` and `exec` invoke the compiler at runtime, which requires significant amounts of RAM.
 Note that the ``pickle`` library from `micropython-lib` employs `exec`.
-It may be more RAM efficient to use the `ujson` library for object serialisation.
+It may be more RAM efficient to use the `json` library for object serialisation.

 **Storing strings in flash**